Daniel-KM/Omeka-S-module-Contribute/README.md

 * From the zip

-Download the last release [`Correction.zip`] from the list of releases, and uncompress it in the `modules` directory.
+Download the last release [`Contribute.zip`] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `Correction`.
+If the module was installed from the source, rename the name of the folder of the module to `Contribute`.

 Usage